Trees of Kythira

 Cedar

-The cedar (Cedrus) is a coniferous evergreen tree that belongs to the Pine family (Pinaceae).
+The cedar (Cedrus) is a coniferous evergreen tree belonging to the Pinaceae family.

 The cedar is characterized by the large size of its trunk.
-Its leaves are needle-like and rigid, while each of them has two resin-bearing ducts.
-A cedar leaf stays on the tree for 3 to 6 years.
-Female cedar cones are green or purple in color.
-Cedars are often found in fir forests because cedars initially provide the shade that firs require to grow during the early stages of their life.
-The wood of a cedar when burned gives off an aroma, and that is why it is also characterized as an aromatic tree.
-Cedar does not need a lot of water to grow, nor does it have special soil requirements.
+Its leaves are needle-like and rigid, while each of them has two resinous ducts.
+The leaf of a cedar remains on the tree from 3 to 6 years.
+The female cones of the cedar are green or purple in color.
+Cedars are often found in fir forests, because cedars initially provide the shade that firs require to grow during the early stages of their life.
+The wood of a cedar when burned gives off a scent, and for this reason it is also characterized as an aromatic tree.
+The cedar does not need much water to grow, nor does it have special soil requirements.

 Compare listings